 According to conventional categories, Feldmann can be difficult to capture.
 He’s only kidding, claims a famous Düsseldorf colleague, in misjudgment of his complete works.
 Feldmann is his own cosmos, a kind of non-artist with a non-studio.
 At the same time, he’s a worthy successor to Marcel Duchamp or Andy Warhol.
 He is connected with Duchamp by the objectness of his art, perhaps even his attitude of refusing art.
 With Warhol, he shares an impartiality towards the commercial and pays homage to popular culture.

 Just now, Hans-Peter Feldmann has again entered new artistic terrain.
 In mid-October 2017 he presented a series of his first ever fashion photos in Munich at publisher Lothar Schirmer’s.
 Fashion and women both hold great appeal for him.
 A three-day fashion show accompanied the vernissage.
 Madness, he rejoices.
 And an opportunity to re-visit his beloved shop again.

 Read the original version written by Annette Bosetti for ARSPROTOTO in German here.
 Many thanks to the author for the opportunity to bring this piece to the attention of brand managers and those outside German art clusters who would otherwise have missed it.

 About the author:

 Being the curator of our Unique Retail category, Alexander is convinced this – in his eyes stunning – shop story is a fitting example.
 Not least, it’s unique in being the longest post featured on this blog to date.
-Please share your feedback with Alexander directly via e-mail or in public by writing your comment below.
+Please share your feedback with Alexander directly via LinkedIn or in public by writing your comment below.
 And if you enjoyed this article, consider sharing it!